 People who participate in athletic competitions like triathlons or bodybuilding summits may already travel to places where those events are held.
 Non-competitive folks can apply the same idea to their vacation planning, using the workouts they enjoy as inspiration for the journey they take.

 For example, if you like to hike, consider a trip to the Appalachian Trail in the eastern U.S., the Inca Trail to Machu Picchu in Peru, or the hills of the Scottish Highlands — all considered some of the top hiking destinations in the world.
+This is a great solution for how to do your travel workout with no equipment.
+There are plenty of great bodyweight workouts if you’re looking for a full-body workout or just want to relieve some stress.

 2. Research amenities before booking